valdinijan/2020_gap8/README.md

 Helloworld written by looking at provided example for PULP-OS.
 Some comments added to try to show understanding of the code.

+## ii : Matrix addition and multiplication

+### 2020_gap8/mat_add/
+Custom implementation in PULP-OS, without using autotiler.
+Each core works on its 1/8 of the matrix.

+### 2020_gap8/mat_mult/
+Custom implementation in PULP-OS, without using autotiler.
+Job between cores is divided along the rows of matrix 1.

+### 2020_gap8/mat_add_at2/
+Implementation in PMSIS, with autotiler, by reusing example provided in sdk.
+As sdk example is with 'int' matrix element, a modified basic kernel MatAdd16 is created with 'unsigned short' as a matrix element.
+Multiplication with autotiler is not provided, as the approach would be very similar.

+## iii : Convolution [TODO]

+Variant 1: Custom implementation.

+Variant 2: Modify sdk convolution example for 1x9 filter/kernel dimensions.

+Veriant 3: Try to do new kernel as combination of multiplication and convolution kernels.
+I'm assuming it is not possible to build 2 or more generated kernels within a single application.

 ## iv

 * Assumptions about the problem: